Jaimin09/Snake-and-Apple-Game/README.md

 # Snake-and-Apple-Game
 Increase the length of Snake by feeding apples.
-Used Pygame library of Python.
+Made with Pygame library of Python.

 # Cool Features:
 Average looking graphics.
 Little Hard to play.